 The activities of the College, together with the factors likely to affect its future development and performance are set out in the Members Report.
 The financial position of the College, its cashflow, liquidity and borrowings are presented in the Financial Statements and accompanying Notes.
+The College recognises that there is a material uncertainty regarding going concern.

-The College currently has £0.8m of loans outstanding with Barclays Bank on terms negotiated in 2005.
+The College currently has £0.6m of loans outstanding with Barclays Bank on terms negotiated in 2005 and a loan with the ESFA of £0.1m.
 The College's forecasts and financial projections indicate that it will be able to operate within this existing facility and covenants for the foreseeable future.

-As at 31 July 2019 the College had net current liabilities of £174k.
-This includes £159k holiday pay accrual and £111k deferred income from Government capital grants in line with the requirements of FRS102.
-The holiday pay accrual will be released as part of the normal salary payment in August and the capital grant release to income over the next twelve months so these do not affect the cashflows of the College.
+As at 31 July 2021 the College had net current assets of £242k.
+This includes a £213k holiday pay accrual and £120k deferred income from Government capital grants in line with the requirements of FRS102.
+The holiday pay accrual will be released as part of the normal salary payment in August and the capital grant release to income over the life of the assets so these do not affect the cashflows of the College.
+Both of these transactions recur annually.

-Accordingly the College has a reasonable expectation that it has adequate resources to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its Financial Statements.
+Accordingly, the College has a reasonable expectation, with no material uncertainty, that it has adequate resources to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its Financial Statements.